-Subject to shareholder approval, the Board proposes to further amend the Plan to increase the number of shares reserved for issuance pursuant to the Plan by 3,000,000 Common Shares.
-As a result there will be 3,001,103 Common Shares (3.3% of the Common Shares currently outstanding) reserved for issuance pursuant to the Plan for future grants.
+Subject to shareholder approval, the Board proposes to further amend the Directors Stock Plan to increase the number of shares reserved for issuance pursuant to the Plan by an additional 175,000 Common Shares.
+As a result there will be 203,478 Common Shares (less than 1% of the Common Shares currently outstanding) reserved for issuance pursuant to the Directors Stock Plan for future grants, which is estimated by management to cover approximately 5 years of potential issuances to directors based on current retainer amounts.